-Exercise linked with reduced prostate cancer risk in Caucasians but not African AmericansFebruary 11th, 2013 in Cancer
+Exercise linked with reduced prostate cancer risk in Caucasians but not African AmericansFebruary 11, 2013 in Medicine & Health / Cancer

 A new study suggests that exercise may reduce Caucasian men's risk of developing prostate cancer.
 And among Caucasian men who do have prostate cancer, exercise may reduce their risk of having more serious forms of the disease.
 Unfortunately, the benefits do not seem to apply to African- American men.
 The study is published early online in Cancer.

 Previous research has linked exercise to a reduced risk of developing prostate cancer.
 Studies have also revealed that African-American men have an increased risk of developing prostate cancer and of dying from the disease compared with Caucasians.
 It is not clear if exercise as a function of race plays any role in these disparities.

 To investigate, Lionel L. Bañez, MD, of the Durham Veterans Affairs Medical Center, and his colleagues asked 307 men (164 white; 143 black) undergoing a prostate biopsy to complete a survey that assessed their exercise amounts per week.
 The exercise categories included sedentary, mildly active, moderately active, and highly active.
 Among Caucasians, men who were moderately or highly active were 53% less likely to have biopsy results indicating that they had prostate cancer compared with men who were sedentary or mildly active.
 There was no association between exercise amount and prostate cancer among black men.